Pneumothorax

 • 2cm pneumothorax → after 2-3 weeks

-• Return to emergency department immediately if ever develop further breathlessness
+• Return to emergency department immediately if further breathlessness develops

 • Advise smoking cessation to reduce risk of recurrence